gsoft-inc/wl-squide/docs/guides/isolate-module-failures.md

 # Isolate module failures

-One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single remote module failure can't break the whole application.
+One of the key characteristics of micro-frontends implementations like [iframes](https://martinfowler.com/articles/micro-frontends.html#Run-timeIntegrationViaIframes) and subdomains is that a single module failure can't break the whole application.

-With a [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) implementation, this is not the case as all the remote modules share the same browsing context (e.g. the same [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)).
+With a [Webpack Module Federation](https://webpack.js.org/concepts/module-federation/) implementation, this is not the case as all the modules share the same browsing context (e.g. the same [Document](https://developer.mozilla.org/en-US/docs/Web/API/Document), the same [Window object](https://developer.mozilla.org/en-US/docs/Web/API/Window), and the same [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model)).

 Still, we can get very close to iframes failure isolation by leveraging React Router's [Outlet](https://reactrouter.com/en/main/components/outlet) component and routes' [errorElement](https://reactrouter.com/en/main/route/error-element) property: